Skip to main content

 }

-• Analytics config error doesn't affect payment processing
+An analytics config error cannot affect payment processing.

 Anti-Pattern: Over-Segmentation